Policies for Full-Time/Diploma Students - Silicon Valley High School

 Students’ progress towards graduation will be monitored by the academic advisor at SHVS.
 Students will have access to a Progress Towards Graduation report with suggested course of study.
 Students are welcome and encouraged to meet with the academic advisor throughout their enrollment at SVHS to monitor progress towards graduation and for post high school planning purposes.

-Upon completion of all required courses, the academic advisor will conduct a final transcript review and send to principal for graduation confirmation.
+Upon completion of all required courses, the academic advisor will conduct a final transcript review and send to the Head of School for graduation confirmation.
 Upon confirmation of graduation, students will be sent 1 copy of their official transcript and a SVHS diploma.

 There are strict rules from the state and federal legislature requiring students to engage in full-time education.
 Hence, if you fail to meet the Minimum Requirement, you will be unable to enroll in a new semester as a full-time student with SVHS.